Achievable logoAchievable logo

 Feedback

 The order of operations, number properties, exponent rules, and square root rules come up constantly in algebra and real-world problem solving.
-This section reviews the key rules and common pitfalls, then gives worked examples and practice-style examples to build accuracy and speed.
+This section reviews the key rules and common pitfalls, then works through examples to build accuracy and speed.

 Order of operations

-The order of operations is a set of rules that tells you what to do first when you evaluate an expression.
-The common acronym PEMDAS helps you remember the order:
+The order of operations is a set of rules that tells you what to do first when evaluating an expression.
+The acronym PEMDAS helps you remember the order:

 1. Parentheses: evaluate expressions inside parentheses first.